stronnag/mwptools/docs/manual/docs/Building-with-meson-and-ninja.md

 For Arch, the `PKGBLD` lists the required packages.

+For MacOS, use Homebrew to install required packages, having evinced the names from one of the Linux guides.

 For any other distribution / platform / OS, any of the above documents should give you an idea of the packages required, typically:

 * Gtk4 (4.14)